 - IP Agreement between collaborating partners and researchers

 - Canadian scientists must also include the following:

+This is an ongoing call for proposals and there is no deadline.
 For any questions regarding this funding opportunity, please contact: [email protected]